Kid Rock Finds His Footing In Country

 “I wanted some subtle things about it, so it looks like it turned out just fine,” he said.

 We think it turned out just fine as well!
-You can check out the process it took to put the whole thing together in the video below.
-When you’re done, feast your eyes on the finished product right here!
+Check it out in the video below.

 What do y’all think?
 Would you like to have a car like this?
 We sure would!